DemonAxe1/Rock-paper-Scissors/README.md

 # Rock-paper-Scissors
-<h1>Python Rock Paper and Scissors game!</h1>
+<h1>Python Rock, Paper, and Scissors Game!</h1>

 <h2>Description</h2>
-Project playes a game with of rock paper scissors with a bot.
+The project plays a game of rock paper scissors with a bot.
 The user picks 1, 2, or 3 which represents rock, paper, and scissors then the bot picks one of the 3.
 Then results are compared and the winner is announced.
 <br />